 In an interview with Harper’s Bazaar, she called herself a bathing professional.
 “It’s a ritual… I have different bubble baths, salts, beads, and oils.”

 After your bath, make your bedtime routine even more luxurious when you slip into a lace-trimmed bamboo kimono robe, a soft and feminine style that feels silky soft on the skin.
 You can also don a set of comfy pajamas for a more relaxed sleep.
+Elevating your bedtime garments gives you a little touch of sophistication to your nighttime routine and enhances the sleep experience.

 5. Leisure Reading